surya-dev-singh/kryolite-security/src/content/blog/Why FinTech Companies Can't Afford to Skip Penetration Testing.md

 * Insecure data handling with payment processors
 * Weak authentication in financial data aggregators

-## The KryptoLite Security Approach to FinTech Testing
+## The kryolite Security Approach to FinTech Testing

-At **KryptoLite Security**, we understand that FinTech applications require specialized testing methodologies.
+At **kryolite Security**, we understand that FinTech applications require specialized testing methodologies.
 Our approach includes:

 ### Business Logic Testing
 We go beyond technical vulnerabilities to test the financial logic of your application, ensuring that transaction flows, account management, and financial calculations cannot be manipulated.